blkgoose/JML/README.md

 </script>
 ```

-The Plume function returns the model object of the app,
+The Plume function returns the model Object of the app,
 if the binding element isn't set (third parameter),
 the function returns a Promise of the model.